hihihirokane/extensive-reading-logger/README.md

 tab-separated values (.tsv), **extensive-reading-logger** which consists of AWK scripts make reading records in extensive reading with ```readdone.awk``` and show them as a table with ```mktable.awk```.
 The scripts has the same functions as ```grep, cat```, but they provide the much simpler way to search, to log, and to show your records.
-The scripts make graded readers as well as ordinary paperbacks recorded.
+The scripts make graded readers as well as ordinary paperbacks recorded, thanks to [Reading Length](https://readinglength.com/).

 **extensive-reading-logger**
 は、ERFが提供するグレイデッド・リーダーのリスト